 -Regular meditation practice increases telomerase, an enzyme known to delay Alzheimer’s and similar diseases.

-Mindfulness involves noticing where your mind goes and how to gently bring it back to the focus on breathing, eating, walking, loving, or working.
+Mindfulness involves noticing where your mind goes and how to bring it back to the focus on breathing gently, eating, walking, loving, or working.

 If you are consistent in the practice of watching your thoughts, you can learn how to manage them like a good Boss, calling back the attention to the important things: the task of the moment and exceeding the expectations of your performance.